50 hour Yin Yoga Immersion with Clare Lovelace and Andrew Dowler 2021

 - How to modify for injury or pregnancy

-To express interest please complete this APPLICATION FORM and return to email@example.com Payment of a $500 security deposit will secure your place on the course.
-Full Payment and partial payment accepted however all monies are to be payed prior to the start date.
+To apply please complete the ABOVE application form and return to email@example.com Payment of a $500 security deposit will secure your place on the course.
+Full Payment and partial payments will be accepted, however all monies are to be payed prior to the start date.
 To receive the early bird rate all monies are to be paid in full.
-If you would like to learn more about this course please ring Mathew on 0413738684.
+If you would like to learn more about this course please complete the message box below, or ring Mathew on 0413738684.

 What is Yin?